rdiaz02/EvAM-Tools/README.md

     - Please, give, explicitly, the *current version of R being used***

-** Creating the image fails because of no internet connection from the container** Creating the above image requires installing R packages and that might fail because the Docker container cannot connect with the internet.
+**What if creating the image fails because of no internet connection from the container** Creating the above image requires installing R packages and that might fail because the Docker container cannot connect with the internet.
 The following might help: https://superuser.com/a/1582710 , https://superuser.com/a/1619378 .

 #### How to update the Docker image if you change the code
-Build the Docker image as [above](#build-your-own-docker-image).
-But this time it should run much faster, because many steps will be skipped.
+Build the Docker images as [above](#build-your-own-docker-image).
+After the first time, the build process should run much faster because many steps will be skipped.

 ---